Skills required

 Patron Interaction:

-- Greet and assist visitors, including answering questions about the centre's offerings, programs, and resources.
+- Greet and assist visitors, including answering questions about the Centre's offerings, programs, and resources.
 Provide book recommendations based on interests or needs.

 Learning Centre Organization: